 About two hours into the day, we passed a large pod of dolphins traveling the other way, apparently unconcerned about the risk of sneaky shark fishermen trying to pass them off as tournament trophies.
 We couldn’t mobilize the camera quickly enough but trust us they were cool.
 After some rough stuff at the mouth of the Cape May Inlet, we settled in to quartering seas off the starboard bow with fairly soft eight-second rollers.
 Nice.
 A second dolphin pod gave Dana another chance.
+No photos.
 It’s a steep learning curve.

 Off our port side we watched the southern Jersey shore roll by.
 From three miles away we thought we could see a bloated Chris Christie sunning himself on a wide empty beach, but maybe it was just a dark shadow cast by a buffoon-shaped cloud.
 Soon Atlantic City appeared on the horizon like a giant cash-sucking Stonehenge.
 The modern-day druids already were taking our money and we hadn’t even arrived.